Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

 <p class="firstLetter">You've seen her lighting up the big screen, captivating audiences worldwide with her charm and charisma.
 Margot Robbie, the versatile actress from Australia, is a force to be reckoned with in Hollywood.
 This article dives into a fascinating exploration of Robbie's persona, suggesting her as an embodiment of Enneagram Type 8 - The Challenger..</p>

-> **Disclaimer** This analysis of Margot Robbie's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Margot Robbie.
+> **Disclaimer** This analysis of Margot Robbie's Enneagram type is purely speculative, based on publicly available information, and may not reflect Margot Robbie's actual personality type.

 <div
   style="display: flex;